 Save up to pay for books and supplies

 According to 2017 U.S. College Book Price Index, the average new academic book costs $72.67.
 Holy smokes with nine classes in two semesters, that is a whole lot of dough.

-Stock away some of those summer wages to pay for hardcovers, transportation, extraneous costs, and student loan interest.
+Stock away some of those summer wages to pay for college costs like hardcovers, transportation, extraneous costs, and student loan interest.